tylermilner/cookiecutter-ios-swiftui/{{ cookiecutter.project_root }}/README.md

 ### Initial Project Setup for CI/CD

-If you're planning to build upon this repo and you want to utilize the Fastlane build automation tools, you'll need to do some initial setup for this project:
+If you're planning to build upon this repository and you want to utilize the Fastlane build automation tools, you'll need to do some initial setup for this project:

 - Environment Variables